-The Certificate in Ministry Practice
+The Certificate in Ministry

-The Certificate in Ministry Practice is awarded upon completion of 21 credits (12 credits for students who have a prior seminary degree; see below).
+The Certificate in Ministry is awarded upon completion of 21 credits (12 credits for students who have a prior seminary degree; see below).
 This program is designed to offer those individuals who desire more depth and background knowledge in a specialized vocational area in order to minister more effectively.
-Three foundational courses (3 credits each) are required for students who do not have a prior seminary degree: Hermeneutics, Systematic Theology I, and a Spiritual Formation elective.
-The remaining concentration courses (12 credits total) will be selected from one of the four Ministry Practice concentrations (p.
-54): Anglican Studies, Chaplaincy, Pastoral Care, or Missional Leadership.
+Three foundational courses (3 credits each) are required for students who do not have a prior seminary degree: Hermeneutics (BT510), Systematic Theology I: God the Creator (TS512), and a Spiritual Formation elective.
+The remaining concentration courses (12 credits total) will be selected from one of the four MA in Ministry concentrations (p.
+58): Anglican Studies, Chaplaincy, Pastoral Care, or Missional Leadership.